 Light Emitting Diodes (LEDs)

-- LED bulbs suited to standard fittings are increasing in variety and more options are expected to be available in the next couple of years.
+- LED bulbs suited to standard fittings are increasing in variety.
+More options are expected to be available in the next couple of years.

 - LEDs are more expensive to buy but have a life expectancy of up to 50,000 hours (that's 50 years for the average household light!) and can use up to 88% less energy than the standard incandescent.

-- These use only about one fifth of the energy due to the decreased wattage and last ten times longer than incandescent bulbs.
+- These use only about one fifth of the energy and last ten times longer than incandescent bulbs, due to the decreased wattage.

 - They provide the same light level and are ideal for areas where lighting is needed for long periods of time.